 II.
 VA COE – Veteran Requested

-Veterans may also request an updated a COE using VA Form 26-1880.
+Veterans may also request an updated COE using VA Form 26-1880.
 Unmarried Surviving spouses must apply manually for a COE using VA Form 26-1817.
 Manual COE requests using both Form 26-1880 or Form 26-1817 need to be mailed to:

 VA Loan Eligibility Center